magik3r/GUIWin32PrepTool/README.md

 *The selections are the same as the ones you would input through command-line*

+### Cool Repos:
+- [aaronparker/icons](https://github.com/aaronparker/icons) Neat collection of various app-icons that can be for the Company Portal

 ### Planned features:
 - Include option to specify catalog folder.